Do Go On - 361 - The Hollywood Bandit

 and again the van slowly drove away.

-The back window of the van was then smashed out from the inside,
+The back window of the van was then smashed out from the inside

 and one of the occupants began firing an assault rifle

-who were still slowly tailing them.
+in an attempt to deter the officers who were still slowly tailing them.

 Finally, the van came to its final stop